syaLikReposCode/Easy-C-Header/README.md

 this project was licensed under the terms of MIT License

 # Target and Notes
-this Header targets for simplicity and ease-of-use for your programs (NOTE: this is for **C ONLY**, do not try include this header on C++ code)
+this Header targets for simplicity and ease-of-use for your programs (NOTE: this is for **C ONLY**, do not try include this header on C++ code), and also for beginners!

+For Beginners, Learn how the function works, then I'm sure you will understand how it works :D

+For Experts, Sorry this is not for you!
+The implementation is not optimized or efficient in any way, it's made to make it easier to understand, but if you're willing to improve it fork it and pull request!

+Backstory why this is created:

+Originally this repository was for new programming language, but I rethink again "I'm still limited with my knowledge", whilst thinking that I got another thought "Library that makes C easy is less and bit more complex", so then I threw away my invention on P.L. (because I think there's lots of P.L. already), and starts making this library, you can see how much I've changed from v1

 # Version
-header currently version 1.0 beta
+header currently version 1.3 beta

 # Written
 this Header is written completely using ANSI C (standardized C) (except for the file inside `ext` folder)